 Our mentors play a number of roles, including:

-- Partnering to achieve business and personal goals.
+- Partnering to achieve educational, professional, and personal goals.

 - Being a sounding board about choices and priorities.